MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

 $acctName="<UPN of a global administrator account>"
 $domainHost="<domain host name, such as litware for litwareinc.onmicrosoft.com>"
 #Azure Active Directory
-#If you are running Office 365 commands that contain "AzureAd" in their name, use this command:
 Connect-AzureAD
-#If you are running Office 365 commands that contain "Msol" in their name, comment the preceding command and un-comment the following command:
-#Connect-MsolService
 #SharePoint Online
 Connect-SPOService -Url https://$domainHost-admin.sharepoint.com
 #Skype for Business Online